Reviews You Can Rely On

 Credit: Jeff Dobronyi

 Gore-Tex is the most commonly used third-party fabric and is considered a premium material.
 There are several fabric lines from Gore-Tex, but you'll most likely see a ski jacket stamped with “Gore-Tex” or “Gore-Tex Pro” somewhere on the sleeve or body.
-As you might have guessed, Gore-Tex Pro is their top-of-the-line option, though the classic Gore-Tex line frequently makes up our favorite layers as well.
+As you might have guessed, Gore-Tex Pro is their top-of-the-line option, though the classic Gore-Tex line also frequently makes up our favorite layers.
 As you dive into each product we've tested, we'll further break down the performance nuances of each model and its fabrics, but it'll likely be three layers if it offers top-notch weather protection.

 Credit: Jessica Albery